ihr-it-projekt/DayZModsInfo/TBWarParty/Tools/ArenaMover/Readme.md

 - enter new coordinates of first building
 - click on "Move Buildings"
 - Use the new file in your server

+If no file will be downloaded, you have used the wrong file format.
+Please use the correct file format. (see [ArenaBuildingConfig.md](../../../Configs/ArenaBuildingConfig.md))

 How to continue... ?
 See here: [ArenaBuildingConfig.md](../../../Configs/ArenaBuildingConfig.md)